liliangxiao/liliangxiao.github.io/_posts/2025-10-20-software-evolution.markdown

     Python took the philosophy of simplification even further.
 Its core design goal was **readability and developer productivity.**
     - It offered a clean, concise syntax that reads almost like English.
     - Like Java, it used an **interpreter**, but it embraced dynamic typing and required less boilerplate code, allowing developers to translate thoughts into code with minimal friction.

+    However, **using Python is like being a technician**: you tell it what to do using existing machinery (libraries, APIs), and it handles the complex work behind the scenes.
+Conversly, **using C/C++ is like being an engineer**: you design, build, and optimize the machinery itself — you decide how memory is arranged, how data flows, and how performance is achieved.

 *   **The Rise of Rust: Humanizing Safe Systems Programming** The trend of simplification created a gap.
 High-level languages like Java and Python came with a performance cost (garbage collection, interpreter overhead) that made them unsuitable for low-level systems tasks.
 Rust emerged to fill this gap with a novel approach.